 How Long You Need to Spend in Canada to Keep Your Permanent Resident Status

-If you are a permanent resident, you are allowed to spend two years out of a five year period in Canada.
+If you are a permanent resident, you must spend at least two cumulative years in a five year period in Canada.
 If you spend more than three years in another country that is not Canada, you can lose your permanent resident status.

 Losing Your Permanent Residency in Canada

 You Can Lose Your Permanent Residency in Canada if You:

 |Applied with false documentation for either permanent residency, Canadian citizenship or any other application|